-\textbf{Vision language grounding.} The goal of Visual Grounding (VG) is to locate the most relevant object or region in a visual input based on a natural language query~\cite{fang2015captions,rohrbach2016grounding,fukui2016multimodal,ghiasi2022scaling,gupta2020contrastive}.
-Recently, visual grounding has been adapted to a pre-training task in a self-supervised manner for open-vocabulary image segmentation~\cite{ghiasi2022scaling,xu2022groupvit}.
-For example, OpenSeg~\cite{ghiasi2022scaling} semantically aligns a caption with extracted image regions via a grounding loss.
-Moreover, without the off-the-shelf object detectors, GroupViT~\cite{xu2022groupvit} learns to group together semantic regions from text supervision by contrastive learning.
+\textbf{Vision language grounding.} The goal of visual grounding (VG) is to locate the most relevant object or region in a visual input based on a natural language query~\citep{fang2015captions,rohrbach2016grounding,fukui2016multimodal,ghiasi2022scaling,gupta2020contrastive}.
+Recently, visual grounding has been adapted to pre-training tasks in a self-supervised manner for open-vocabulary image segmentation~\citep{ghiasi2022scaling,xu2022groupvit}.
+For example, OpenSeg~\citep{ghiasi2022scaling} semantically aligns a caption with extracted image regions via a grounding loss.
+Moreover, without the off-the-shelf object detectors, GroupViT~\citep{xu2022groupvit} learns to group together semantic regions from text supervision by contrastive learning.
 Note that visual grounding is mostly discussed in the image domain and its success motivates us to extend visual-semantic alignment to video-language pre-training.
-We integrate a novel spatiotemporal grounding module in our framework to promote visual and textual entity correspondences in a self-supervised manner.
+To achieve this, we integrate a novel spatial grounding module in our framework to promote visual and textual entity correspondences in a self-supervised manner.